Charles Martin Crandall: Imitators and others who claimed ownership

 The popularity of the puzzle was exponential and many tried and a few were successful in recouping the rewards in selling fakes.
 Part of the problem, in addition to its rapid growth and inability to fulfill orders timely, was the lethargic process in obtaining the patent.
 Whether this was due to the lack of filing all the required paperwork or the government's lackadaisical response or a combination of both is unknown.
 Some counterfeiters would attempt to rename the game, such as "Pigs in Sty" or "Pigs Running Wild" or some other similar name.
 Lyman Moses was successful in obtaining a preliminary injunction in United States district court, northern Illinois, against one imitator named Burns for trademark infringement based on games called "greased pigs" and "pigs in the pen".
 By that time, Mr. Lyman had reported the factory production of 50,000 units/day and sales of over one million.

-Two people claiming ownership of "Pigs in Clover" were Sam Loyd and Milton Boyer.
-Mr. Loyd's obituary in the Hudson Register erroneously listed him as the inventor.
-Loyd was known for other misrepresentations.
-He was credited with the invention in a newspaper; however, he had the misfortune of being arrested for housebreaking.
-The item continues, "that whatever money [the puzzle] brought him was lost on theatrical ventures".
+Sam Loyd was one of those who claimed ownership of "Pigs in Clover."
+Several obituaries of Loyd erroneously listed him as the inventor.
+Loyd fraudulently claimed to have invented several other popular puzzles, too, including the 15 puzzle and even the board game Parcheesi.